Financial Sanctions: Russia General Licence

 General

-The permissions in General Licence IOM/2022/RUS011 do not authorise any act which the person carrying out the act knows, or has reasonable grounds for suspecting, will result in funds or economic resources being made available in breach of the Russia Regulations, save as permitted under licences granted under The Russia Regulations.
+The permissions in General Licence IOM/2022/RUS012 do not authorise any act which the person carrying out the act knows, or has reasonable grounds for suspecting, will result in funds or economic resources being made available in breach of The Russia Regulations, save as permitted under licences granted under The Russia Regulations.

 Further details of the sanctions regime related to Russia may be found on the Customs and Excise pages of the Isle of Man Government website.